matthewlyle/token-test/README.md

 4. gh action will run style dictionary
 5. the new /build directory will have updated tokens

-note: we might want to contribute to this before using this in prime time: https://github.com/lukasoppermann/design-tokens/issues/80
+we might want to contribute to this before using this in prime time: https://github.com/lukasoppermann/design-tokens/issues/80